 (7) Risks related to leaks of confidential information

 In the normal course of business, we possess personal and other confidential information on our customers, other companies and other third parties with whom we do business as well as personal information of our employees.
 Although we have security measures, access control in research and development sites and strict management of CAD data, etc. in place to protect such information, we may be subject to liability or regulatory action if any of such information is leaked due to human or technical error, unauthorized access, other illegal conduct or otherwise.
 Failure to protect confidential information could also lead to a loss of our competitive advantage and customer and market confidence in us, adversely affecting our business, results of operations and financial position.
 Moreover, societal trust in our sales activities, systems and brand image will be lowered.
 As these countermeasures, NIDEC has established the Information Security Management Office in 2019.
 In line with this, NIDEC has established an Information Security Committee which set policies on information security, and monitor activities in this area and the information security manager and the information security promoter in each organization to build a cross-group security management system.
-Continued in the fiscal year ended March 31, 2023, the Information Security Management Office took the lead in conducting e-learning on information security for employees, and established the Information Security Enhancement Month to disseminate information for the purpose of raising awareness of information security.
+Continued in the fiscal year ended March 31, 2023, the Information Security Management Office took the lead in conducting elearning on information security for employees, and established the Information Security Enhancement Month to disseminate information for the purpose of raising awareness of information security.
 NIDEC is strengthening our information security measures, including those of companies that have joined the Group through M&As.
 NIDEC is working to equalize and level information security for the entire Group.
 In addition, as a measure to prevent information leakage related to M&A, we manage information by concluding confidentiality agreements with internal parties for each individual case.

 (8) Risks related to our pension plans